SuperSalcedo22/number_guesser/README.md

 - Scanner used to detect user input and handle any exceptions
 - Array list used to store previous guesses and display them to the user

-## GUI package
+## gui package
-Building upon the terminal version and creating a GUI that removes the command line interface
+Building upon the terminal version and creating a gui that removes the command line interface
-- Built using java swing as an introductory package to building GUI's
+- Built using java swing as an introductory package to building gui's

 ### Classes
-3 separate classes used to make the GUI
+3 separate classes used to make the gui
 #### gameLogic
-Adapting the terminal code to work within the GUI
+Adapting the terminal code to work within the gui
 - Mixture of public and private variables to hide values from different classes
 - Error handling wrong inputs by the user